duartecaldascardoso/Coding.com/SpringBootApplication/README.md

 #Coding.com

-Concept: Puzzles related to programming, that are related to an elo rating
+Concept:Puzzles related to programming, that are related to an elo rating

 Web based application.
-Tech Stack used for the application: FE development: React.js, HTML and pure CSS for styling BE development: Spring Boot
+Tech Stack used for the application:FE development: React.js, HTML and pure CSS for styling BE development: Spring Boot
 Database: MySQL
 RESTful API: Spring MVC